Not a Member?

-Pimecrolimus cream should only be prescribed as directed and only after other eczema treatments have failed due to a possible risk of neoplastic disease (cancer), especially skin cancer or lymphoma.
-The FDA has added a black box warning regarding this risk to the professional labeling.
+Pimecrolimus cream should only be prescribed as directed and only after other eczema treatments have failed due to a possible risk of new primary malignancy, especially skin cancer or lymphoma.
 To date, there have been reports of cancers in three different animal species.
 The risk increased as the drug dosage increased.
 There have also been a small number of cancers reported in children and adults using pimecrolimus cream.
 The manufacturer will begin conducting research to determine the risk of cancers to humans during pimecrolimus treatment.
 There are no data to support the use of pimecrolimus cream in patients with immunosuppression.
-Increased susceptibility to infection and possible development of neoplastic disease, especially skin cancer or lymphoma, may result from immunosuppression (see Adverse Reactions).
+Increased susceptibility to infection and possible development of neoplastic disease, especially skin cancer or lymphoma, may result from immunosuppression.
 Patients who receive pimecrolimus cream and develop a new or changed skin lesion or lymphadenopathy should have the lesion or the etiology of their lymphadenopathy investigated due to the risk of cancer.
 In the absence of a clear etiology for the lymphadenopathy or in the presence of cancer or acute infectious mononucleosis, discontinuation of pimecrolimus treatment should be considered.
 Monitor patients to assure that the lymphadenopathy resolves.

 Pimecrolimus (ASM 981), a derivative of ascomycin, is a topical macrolactam immunomodulator.
 Pimecrolimus has similar clinical effects as tacrolimus; however, they differ in therapeutic effectiveness and formulation.
 As opposed to topical corticosteroids, no skin atrophy is noted following pimecrolimus treatment.